- About us

 Please note that you will receive acknowledgement via email of receipt of your application.
+This is not an automated process so the response will not be immediate.
 You will be notified by email of the outcome of the selection process (whether your application is successful or not).

 Applicants are asked to complete the below internship questionnaire.
 Responses should be no more than half a page in length per question.
 The questionnaire is designed to assess your suitability to perform the duties of the position including personal qualities, experience, skills and knowledge relevant to the work of an intern at the Mission.

 1. Why are you applying for the Internship Program in the Australian Mission to the United Nations in Geneva?

 2. Briefly outline a recent achievement, project or task that demonstrates your analytical and research skills and your ability to think strategically.

 3. Provide some examples of how you have used your written and oral communication skills to achieve an outcome, in the workplace, or elsewhere.